pylhc/pylhc.github.io/docs/resources/howto/setup.md

 ## Running GUIs Locally

-To use the [KMod GUI][kmod_gui] or the `KnobPanel` in the [Beta-Beat-Gui][bb_gui], it is required to be on the TN, as they need to connect to LSA.
+To use the [KMod GUI][kmod_gui] or the `KnobPanel` in the [Beta-Beat GUI][bb_gui], it is required to be on the TN, as they need to connect to LSA.
-If you are in the GPN but not on the TN, you will need to tunnel through some machines to be able to, as it needs to connect to LSA.
+If you are in the GPN but not on the TN, you will need to tunnel through some machines.

 First, install the program [sshuttle][sshuttle]{target=_blank}, which should be available in your package manager.
 Then, run this command in a terminal and leave it open: